 Once that money is invested you need to view it in the same way you look at money used to pay for your mortgage.
-In other words you have to think, the money's gone, disappeared.
+In other words you have to think, The money's gone -disappeared.
 That's how you've got to look at it.

-If for some reason you find it impossible to invest the full allowance, you invest what you can and make a commitment you will beat the amount you put in this year with a larger amount next year.
-By making a commitment to investing every year and invest more than you did in the previous year, before you know it, you and your partner will be investing the full allowance and on track towards your retirement goals.
+If, for some reason, you find it impossible to invest the full allowance, you invest what you can and make a commitment that you will beat the amount you put in this year with a larger amount next year.
+By making a commitment to investing every year and investing more than you did in the previous year, before you know it, you and your partner will be investing the full allowance.

-If you are a person who feels they are not earning enough, the only way you are going to be able to invest the maximum each year is to earn more money.
-And getting the average wage rises such as 2% or 3% a year is unfortunately not going to cut it.
-I've got a better way that can help you supercharge your earning ability.
-When you give your earning ability a shot in the arm, it makes it easier for you and your partner to put in the full allowance.
+If you are a person who feels they are not earning enough, the only way you are going to be able to invest the maximum each year is to earn more money and getting the average wage rise such as 2% or 3% a year, is unfortunately not going to cut it.
+I've got a better way that can help you increase your earning ability: When you give your earning ability a shot in the arm, it makes it easier for you and your partner to put in the full allowance.
 I'll talk more about how to do this when we get to my ninth tip.

 AS: This is great.
-Ok, let's move onto your eighth tip for successful ISA investing.
+OK, let's move onto your eighth tip for successful ISA investing.

-SS: Yes my eighth tip is Stay the Course.
+SS: Yes, my eighth tip is 'Stay the Course'.
 This tip means never cashing in your chips until you reach your long-term goal.
 If you do cash in early, you run the risk of living with regret.
 I've seen this happen time and time again.
 It's horrible and it's tragic.
-To win with ISAs and end up an ISA millionaire, you have to stay with this for the long haul.
-And what I mean by long haul is forever.
+To win with ISAs and become an ISA millionaire, you have to stay with this for the long haul - and what I mean by long haul is forever.
 Yes, commit to investing in ISAs forever.
-This philosophy works for me, it works for my brother, it works for our team, and I know it works for our clients.
-You put in rather than taking out.
-Fools take out of their ISA.
-Fools cash in their ISAs.
-The smart ones put in.
-Make sure you invest your full allowance into ISAs every single year and make sure your partner is doing it as well.
+This philosophy works for me, it works for my brother, it works for our team and I know it works for our clients.
+Aim to invest your full allowance into ISAs every single year and make sure your partner is aiming to do it as well.

-Never cash in until you reach your goal.
-If your goal is £1 million pounds then don't think of taking out from your account until you reach the magic million.
-Never do it, never.
-Don't touch it for any reason.
-Don't use the money for weddings, funerals, a new conservatory, the kid's education, a new car, a kitchen or a big heated spa to impress your friends.
+Aim to never cash in until you reach your goal.
+If your goal is a million pounds then don't think of taking from your account until you reach the magic million.
+Try not to touch it for any reason.
+Your aim is not to use your ISA pot for weddings, funerals, a new conservatory, the kid's education, a new car, a kitchen or a big heated spa to impress your friends.
 If you want to spend money on events, your children, new toys or upgrades, have separate accounts for them.

-By having separate accounts you will refrain from the terrible mistake of dipping into your ISA account.
-You just have to think differently than your typical ISA investor.
+By having separate accounts you will refrain from the mistake of dipping into your ISA account - you just have to think differently than your typical ISA investor.
 Your ISA account needs to become your financial fortress account.
-With this account you put in and don't take out.
+With this account you put in and your aim is not to take out.
 This is the winning strategy.
-This is the strategy that helps you reach your retirement goals.
-It's simple: you never touch it, ever!
+This is the strategy that helps you to reach your goals which results in living a very comfortable retirement.
+It's simple: Your aim is to never touch it, ever!